Bisonai/orakl-docs/en/node-operators-guide/vrf.md

 ## Quick launch with Docker

-From [orakl]() repository's root, run the following command to build all images:
+From [orakl](https://github.com/Bisonai/orakl) repository's root, run the following command to build all images:

 ```bash
 docker-compose -f docker-compose.local-core.yaml build
 ```

 Set wallet credentials, `ADDRESS` and `PRIVATE_KEY` values, in the [.core-cli-contracts.env](https://github.com/Bisonai/orakl/blob/master/dockerfiles/local-vrf-rr/envs/.core-cli-contracts.env) file.
 Keep in mind that the default chain is `localhost`.
-If you'd like to change it to either `baobab` or `cypress`, update `CHAIN` and `PROVIDER_URL` values in the earlier mentioned `.env` file.
+If changes are required, update `CHAIN` (other options being `baobab` and `cypress`) and `PROVIDER_URL` values.
 Note that if the chain is not `localhost`, `Coordinator` and `Prepayment` contracts won't be deployed.
-Instead, Bisonai's already deployed contract addresses ([VRF](https://github.com/Bisonai/vrf-consumer/blob/master/hardhat.config.ts), [RR](https://github.com/Bisonai/request-response-consumer/blob/master/hardhat.config.ts)) will be used.
+Instead, Bisonai's already deployed [contract addresses](https://github.com/Bisonai/vrf-consumer/blob/9b06ddd10b472d821878c9994463856664387c85/hardhat.config.ts#L60-L68) will be used.
 After setting the appropriate `.env` values, run the following command to start the VRF service:

 ```bash
 SERVICE=vrf docker-compose -f docker-compose.local-core.yaml up --force-recreate